NexabyteUK/rapidsite/docs/rapidsite_voice_guide.md

 ## 4. Key Messages

 ### 4.1 Primary Value Proposition
-"Professional websites that actually get you customers, without the agency drama or massive bills."
+"Real websites for real businesses, without the agency drama or massive bills."

 ### 4.2 Core Benefits (in order of importance)
 1. **Speed** - 7 days, not months